Ivan-Kalita/git-squash/README.md

 ```
 git squash a1b23f4e
 ```
 This command will leave default commit message containing description of all squashed commits.
-If you don't need it just use git ammend command.
+If you don't need it just use `git commit --amend` command to edit message as you wish.
 Or simply use `git reset --soft` and `git commit` after that without using `--squash` feature.